JAbelP/Animal-Crossing-Catch-calander/README.md

 things to come.
-fish!
+•fish!
-southern hemphispere
+•southern hemphispere
-Odd timed bugs and fish.
+•Odd timed bugs and fish.
-price (Nook prices, after hour prices, and Flick and cj prices) where to find the fish or bug. suggestions on what to get
+•price (Nook prices, after hour prices, and Flick and cj prices)(Fishes) •where to find the fish or bug.
+•suggestions on what to get